hcblmnla/flame/README.md

 # Flame

 The Chaos game implementation.
-Pure Java with picocli.
-The project is old, the code is not perfect, but..
+Pure Java with picocli

 ## Example